St Albans High School for Girls: History

-Preparatory school
+Prep school

 The preparatory school, St Albans High School Prep, is situated in 18 acres of parkland in the village location of Wheathampstead.
 The extensive site includes play areas, an adventure playground, woods and an outdoor learning classroom.
 There is an extensive range of extra-curricular activities.

 Senior school

 The senior school and sixth form is in St Albans and facilities include an indoor swimming pool and fitness suite, a dedicated music school, Ringwood and a new performing arts centre and design & technology block.
-The school’s large playing fields include tennis courts, lacrosse pitches and a new sports pavilion.
+The school's large playing fields include tennis courts, lacrosse pitches and a new sports pavilion.
 Sixth formers also have exclusive access to the onsite Starbucks style cafe.
 Pupils are prepared for GCSE and IGCSE examinations at the age of 16, for A Level examinations, for Oxford and Cambridge entrance and for the examinations of the Associated Board of the Royal Schools of Music along with Trinity Guildhall.
 Girls throughout the school have the opportunity to take speech and drama lessons in small groups in preparation for a variety of LAMDA examinations.